briatte/dsr/README.md

 Descriptive and inferential statistics, the frequentist way (no time for Bayesian ones, I'm afraid), plus a session on dimensionality reduction.

+Ideally, this section would also include a session on panel data (fixed and random effects, standard error clustering) and hierarchical data (mixed/multilevel models).

 ## 5. Description

 Also covering sampling, and possibly bootstrap resampling if time permits.